GatewayGlobal/clever-pine-36574/content/pages/index.md

   - type: hero_section
     title: Gateway Global
     subtitle: >-
-      We are a tech company with a speciliaty in developing web platforms for various sectors.
+      We are a tech company with a speciality in developing web platforms for various sectors.
 Below are some of our various web platforms we operate locally and internationally.
     actions: